 If you think about it, this is precisely how we want to stop button to work.
 To turn off the output coil we must somehow give it the condition “0”.

 Now to the second question.
 Where to place it?

 We have to place it after the self-holding instruction.
-Said in another way – parallel connected.
+Said in another way – serial connected.
 Otherwise the latch would still give a “1” condition to the output coil, when stop button is pressed.

 Now, we end up with this ladder logic:

 You can see that it inverts the condition to the output coil.
 This will break the latch.
 To activate the latch again, the start button has to be pressed.